-The case manager should become familiar with the eligibility requirements of numerous assistance programs to better meet the needs of the client.
-The Ryan White HIV/AIDS Program requires that funds are utilized as the payer of last resort.
-The following eligibility documents must be provided during intake: proof of HIV/AIDS positive medical diagnosis, proof of Georgia residency, income at or below 400% of the Federal Poverty Level (FPL) and must have no other payer source for the services provided.
+An Initial Intake is the formal process of collecting information to determine the client's eligibility for services and his/her immediate service needs.
+The case manager become familiar with the eligibility requirements of numerous assistance programs to provide appropriate referrals to address client barriers to care.
+The Ryan White HIV/AIDS Program requires that funds be utilized as the payer of last resort.
+The following eligibility documents must be provided during intake:

+- 1. HIV/AIDS positive medical diagnosis - 2.
+Georgia residency - 3.
+Income at or below 400% of the Federal Poverty Level (FPL) - 4.
+Having no other payer source for the services provided.

-An Intake is the formal process of collecting information to determine the client's eligibility for services and his/her immediate service needs.
-During the Intake, clients should be informed of the case management services available that can assist them with maintaining their wellbeing and independence.
-The information collected during the Intake process provides the basis for obtaining an informed consent for case management services and for conducting the comprehensive needs assessment.
+During the Intake, clients should be informed of the case management services available that can assist with improving health outcomes and gain self-sufficiency.
+The information collected during the Intake process provides the basis to obtain informed consent for case management services and conducting the comprehensive needs assessment.
+The following are the objectives of an Intake process:

-The following are objectives of an Intake: establish rapport and trust between the client and case manager, determine the client's immediate need and link them to the appropriate resources, inform the client of the scope of services offered by the Ryan White program including benefits and limitations, inform the client of his/her rights and responsibilities as a participant in the program, and obtain the client's informed consent to participate in the program.
-Case managers should allow the interactions with the client to evolve in such a way that the client feels free to express his/her needs openly and for those needs to be acknowledged by the case manager.
+- 1. Establish rapport and trust between the client and case manager - 2.
+Determine the client's immediate needs assessment and link them to the appropriate resources - 3.
+Inform the client of the scope of services offered by the Ryan White program which includes. - a.
+Benefits and limitations, - b.
+Rights and responsibilities as a participant in the program - c.
+Case managers should allow the interactions with the client to evolve in such a way that the client feels free to express needs openly and for those needs to be acknowledged by the case manager.

 An Intake must be completed for new or re-enrolling case management clients.
-The client should serve as the primary source of information; a case manager should actively engage the client in the assessment process.
+The client should serve as the primary source of information; a case manager should actively engage the client in the assessment process avoiding yes/no questions, utilize open ended questions and enhance communication between the two parties.

 Clients may be asked to identify their own strengths/weaknesses and to assist in identifying support services that will be needed for independent living.
 The healthcare team may be contacted for more information regarding the client's medical condition and support services.
 Additional sources of information might include hospital or social service agency records, family, friends, and therapists.
 These sources of information must be utilized only with the knowledge and consent of the client.
-Five major areas of a client's life for consideration when conducting an Intake include the following:
+Six major areas of a client's life for consideration when conducting an Intake include the following: